Oh come on, you have probably sniffed your fingers after scratching your balls.

 Why men — all men (and apparently women, too!) — do this remains a mystery.
 Are they performing a smell check to see if everything’s okay down there?
 Is it simple, primitive curiosity?
 One Reddit user argues that it’s just a matter of personal pleasure:

 I don’t know if all guys do it, and I don’t do it in public or around people.
 But if I’m alone and scratch my balls, I definitely do it…The answer as to why I do this is actually pretty simple: I like the smell of my balls. [sic]

 Related | A Quick-And-Easy Gooch Grooming Guide

 But there has to be more to it than that (please, God, let there be more to it than that).
 Looking for reassurance, we searched far and wide for more concrete answers.
-We asked organic chemists.
-We asked primary care specialists.
-We even asked evolutionary psychologists.
+We asked organic chemists, primary care specialists, and even evolutionary psychologists.
 No one wanted to answer our question.
 Our love of our own ball smell, we feared, would remain a mystery.